 Vehicle Safety Checks

-The examiner will ask two vehicle safety check questions, often referred to as "Show Me/Tell Me" questions.
+The examiner will ask 1 tell me question before the car is started and 1 show me question (on the move).
 These are basic safety checks that a driver should carry out to ensure the vehicle is safe for use before each journey.
 Some checks may involve the pupil opening the bonnet to identify where fluid levels should be checked.
 However candidates will not be asked to touch a hot engine or physically check fluid levels.
 There is no need to be concerned about this section, as you will be well prepared for it in your lessons.
 Annabel is also a qualified mechanic and will easily get each pupil through this phase.

-During the driving test, the examiner will give the candidate directions to follow.
-The test routes are designed to be as uniform as possible and will include a range of typical road and traffic conditions, including faster flowing roads and dual carriageways.
-During the test, the examiner will ask the candidate to demonstrate one manoeuvre of the following:
+During the driving test, the examiner will ask the candidate to either follow a sat nav or follow road signs for 20 minutes.
+The test routes are designed to be as uniform as possible and will include a range of typical road and traffic conditions, including faster flowing roads.
+During the test, the examiner will ask the candidate to demonstrate on of the following manoeuvres:-

 A pupil may make up to 15 driving faults and still pass the test (16 or more results in failure).
 However, if a candidate commits one serious or dangerous fault, it will result in a failure.
 If at any time the examiner considers the candidate to be a danger to other road users, the test will be stopped.

 At the End of the Test